 The following steps are for Visual Studio 2017, other versions of Visual Studio may require slightly different steps.

-To update your project's toolset and platfrom version, right click your project in Visual Studio, then choose Properties.
+To update your project's toolset and platform version, right click your project in Visual Studio, then choose Properties.
 In the properties menu, change "Platform Toolset" to a version available in your environment and click OK to save your changes.

 Close the properties menu and right click the project again.
 This time choose the option to "Retarget Projects".
 Choose Windows SDK Version 10.* and click OK.
 You should now be able to build MyConsoleCrasher.